Poles in Germany: Today

 Today the German government does not recognise German nationals of Polish ethnicity as a national minority.
 As a result, according to Polish agencies, Germany is not recognising the right of self-determination of the Polish minority in Germany.
 After Poland joined the European Union, several organisations of Poles in Germany attempted to restore the pre-war official minority status, particularly claiming that the Nazi decree is void.
 While the initial memorandum to the Bundestag remained unanswered, in December 2009 the Minority Commission of the Council of Europe obliged the German government to formally respond to the demands within four months.

 The position of the German government is that after the German territorial losses after World War II, the current Polish minority has no century-old roots in the remaining German territory, because Germany lost all the territories where people of German and Polish ethnicity overlapped.
 Since they are therefore only recent immigrants, they do not fulfill the requirements of a national minority according to the Framework Convention for the Protection of National Minorities and the Treaty of Good Neighbourship.
 Being German citizens, they still retain all civil and political rights every German citizen possesses, and therefore can voice their will in the political system.

 About 10,000 Polish citizens have recently moved to German localities along the Polish-German border, depopulated after the unification of Germany.
+Poles live especially within the Szczecin metropolitan area, which, although centered on the Polish city of Szczecin, also extends to the municipalities on the German side of the border, such as Gartz and Löcknitz.